 It was revealed that most people obtained herbs for treatment from forests and farm environments.
 Then they prepare them using several preparation techniques, with techniques that aid extraction of juice and boiling being the most preparation strategies.
 Furthermore, most people who engage in the use of herbs for treatments experienced no adverse effects, while some cited stomach ache, dental stains, and headache as side effects noticed.
 People generally had confidence in the effectiveness of medicinal plants, with nearly half of the participants depending solely on them for their healthcare needs.

 There were many reasons why people preferred the use of herbal treatment, notable among the reasons were affordability, accessibility and perceived effectiveness.
-Clearly the study showed that medicinal plants covers the vacuum created by poor healthcare infrastructure.
+Clearly the study showed that medicinal plants cover the vacuum created by poor healthcare infrastructure.

 It is clear that the use of herbal treatment cuts across several demographic groups irrespective of occupation, age, level of education etc, indicating a practice deeply rooted in the Nigerian society.
 From the experiences of users, the variety of plants used showed potential for modern drug discovery as most of them confirm herbs effectiveness for their intended uses.
-However it was argued that there is a need for standardization, dosage regulation and preparation methods to ensure safety especially considering the side effects of a small number of the respondents.
+However, it was argued that there is a need for standardization, dosage regulation and preparation methods to ensure safety especially considering the side effects of a small number of the respondents.

 The growing global interest in traditional medicine underscores the importance of taking concrete steps to preserve forest resources and medicinal plants in Nigeria.
-Additionally effort must be made to document and integrate them into conventional healthcare systems.
+Additionally, effort must be made to document and integrate them into conventional healthcare systems.

 The study shows the diversity of Nigeria’s flora, with participants using variety of plants including Vernonia amygdalina (bitter leaf), Carica papaya (pawpaw leaf), Azadirachta indica (dogon yaro), Chromolaena odorata (Awolowo leaf), Ocimum gratissimum (scent leaf), and Phyllanthus amarus (eyin olobe) being the most popular.